La mujer de Judas (Mexican TV series)

-La mujer de Judas (Legendary Love) is a Mexican telenovela produced by Maricarmen Marcos for Azteca.
-It is based on Venezuelan novela of the same name.
+La mujer de Judas (The Bride of Judas in English, also known as Legendary Love in non-Spanish countries) is a Mexican romantic horror thriller telenovela produced by Maricarmen Marcos for Azteca.
+The telenovela is developed by Paz Aguirre and Gabriel Santos, based on the Venezuelan telenovela of the same name.
 It stars Anette Michel, Victor Gonzalez, and Andrea Marti.
-It replaced Cielo Rojo on 13 January 2012.
-Adapted by Paz Aguirre and Gabriel Santos, this adaptation is supervised by the original writer, Martin Hahn.
+It aired from 16 January 2012 to 2 September 2012.

 Synopsis

 A young lady was unjustly accused of a clergyman's murder.
 With that horrible crime, she was arrested and spent 23 years in prison.
 In the present day, a young lady has to figure out the real story behind the Priest's mysterious death.
 Suddenly, weird events start happening.
 A series of grisly and horrible murders is washed over the Del Toro residence.
 These murders are committed by an enigmatic figure whose face is hooded in a smeared wedding veil.
 Will Natalia find out who is the culprit and identify the real "La Mujer de Judas"?